ASPC-Yuma-Cibola Unit, AZ

 Communication

-- ADCRR does not accept checks, money orders, or cashier’s checks for deposits to inmate accounts.
+- ADCRR state prisons generally do not accept checks, money orders, or cashier’s checks for deposits to inmate accounts.

-- Online or phone deposits generally require the inmate’s commissary PIN or booking number and your payment details, and they usually post quickly.
+- Online or phone deposits require the inmate’s commissary/PIN or booking number and your payment details; electronic deposits usually post quickly.

 Topic Overviews